gregcman/sucle/README.md

 ## Folders

-application:
+- application/
  - what a person would interact with
  - also application subsystems

-component:
+- component/
  - convenience macros
  - utility libraries
  - math
  - data structures

-foreign:
+- foreign/
  - foreign library bindings
  - binaries
  - unmodified forks
  - convenience wrappers around standardized things, like ascii, ieee-754 floats, qwerty keyboards, opengl, common lisp
  - convenience wrappers around other libraries

-unused:
+- unused/
  - random code which is not necessarily maintained or functional

 ## Platforms
 Tested on: